gaoyuan/blog/posts/keep-going-reading-the-ph-d-grind.md

 In *Year One* Philip introduces the mechanism behind the publication of CS papers:

 > Before I continue my story, I want to briefly introduce how academic papers are peer-reviewed and published.
 In computer science, the most prestigious venues for publishing papers are conferences.
-Note that in many other academic disciplines, journals are the most prestigious venues, and the word “conference” means something quite different.
+Note that in many other academic disciplines, journals are the most prestigious venues, and the word `conference` means something quite different.
 The computer science conference publication process works roughly as follows:

 > 1. Each conference issues a call for papers with a list of topics of interest and a specific submission deadline.